COUGH: A Challenge Dataset and Models for COVID-19 FAQ Retrieval: Acknowledgments

 \section{Acknowledgments}

-This research was sponsored in part by the Patient-Centered Outcomes Research Institute Funding ME-2017C1-6413, the Army Research Office under cooperative agreements W911NF-17-1-0412, NSF Grant IIS1815674, NSF CAREER \#1942980, and Ohio Supercomputer Center \cite{OhioSupercomputerCenter1987}.
-The views and conclusions contained herein are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Office or the U.S.Government.
+We thank our hired AMT workers for their annotations.
+We thank all anonymous reviewers for their helpful comments.
+We thank Emmett Jesrani for revising an earlier version of the paper.
+This research was sponsored in part by the Patient-Centered Outcomes Research Institute Funding ME-2017C1-6413, the Army Research Office under cooperative agreements W911NF-17-1-0412, NSF Grant IIS1815674, NSF CAREER 1942980, and Ohio Supercomputer Center \cite{OhioSupercomputerCenter1987}.
+The views and conclusions contained herein are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Office or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notice herein.